- What Is a Construction Plan?

 All construction plans have one thing in common—whether they’re for a commercial or residential build—and that is the desire to complete the job on time and within budget.
 Here are some tips to make sure you create the best possible construction plan.

+During the planning phase, you’ll want to hear from stakeholders, regulators and even team members to get a full picture of the project’s expectations and constraints.
 A plan is a way to communicate, but it’s not the only way.
 Plans change, and those changes need to be clear.
-Even before plans are finalized, communication is critical.
-You want to hear from stakeholders, regulators and even team members to get a full picture of the project’s expectations and constraints.
 Create a communication plan.
 Stay connected and keep records.

 As noted above, change is part of any project.
 There are always internal and external forces at play that will impact your plan.
 Create a risk management plan to anticipate potential changes and how they’ll be managed.
 Include this to give yourself the wiggle room you’ll need to adjust according to unplanned changes.